 This article explores the evolution of the GSA’s vendor databases, starting with EPLS in 2007, to SAM.gov in 2012 to the newest version of SAM.gov in 2021.

-What was the EPLS?
+What was EPLS screening?

 By way of background on the EPLS: GSA operated the EPLS through funding from 24 federal agencies to support the Integrated Acquisition Environment (IAE), a bundle of services established to streamline the federal government acquisition process.
 Agencies were required to report excluded parties by entering information directly into the EPLS database within 5 working days after the exclusion becomes effective.
 When a business is excluded, the action extends to all its divisions and organizational units, as well as specifically named affiliates.